-Electric scooters have been of great popularity in the United States, so what should you know when riding an electric scooter?
-We Varla Electric Scooter always put the safety issue as the priority, so today we’ll talk about the traffic rules of riding an electric scooter in the United States to help you guys ride safely.
+Electric scooters have been popular in the United States, so what should you know when riding an electric scooter?
+Varla Electric Scooter prioritises the safety issue, so today, we’ll talk about the traffic rules of riding an electric scooter in the United States to help you guys safely.

-According to Wikipedia, different states own diverse rules of riding electric scooters.
+According to U.S. regulations, different states own diverse rules for riding electric scooters.

-For example, California requires that a person riding an electric scooter on the street be 16 years of age or older, have a valid driver’s license, be wearing a bicycle helmet, have no passengers, and otherwise follow the same rules of the road the same as cars do.
-The electric scooter must have brakes, may not have handlebars raised above the operator’s shoulders, and must have a headlight, taillight, and side reflectors if ridden at night.
-An electric scooter may not be operated on sidewalks or streets if the posted speed limit is over 25 mph (40 km/h) unless in a Class II bicycle lane.
+For example, according to California’s regulation, scooter riders must be 16 years older and need a valid driver’s license to ride a scooter.
+Wearing a bicycle helmet is a must.
+You can not have passengers and should follow the same road rules as cars.
+The electric scooter must have brakes, may not have handlebars raised above the operator’s shoulders, and have a headlight, taillight, and side reflectors if riding at night.
+If the posted speed limit is over 25 mph (40 km/h), riders cannot ride on sidewalks or streets unless in a Class II bicycle lane.

 Michigan laws treat electric scooters similarly to bicycles.
 They are typically allowed on sidewalks, bike lanes, and roads.

 In Washington, D.C., electric scooters are classified as Personal Mobility Devices and are therefore not considered motor vehicles.
-This means there is no inspection, license, insurance, or registration required.
+This means no inspection, license, insurance, or registration is required.
 Additionally, this means that electric scooters are allowed on the sidewalks, and helmets are not required.

-In Atlanta, electric scooters are considered Electric Personal Assistive Mobility Devices, meaning they can be used on sidewalks and highways where the speed limit is at most 35 miles per hour, or in the bike lane.
-The law also specifies that users of Electric Personal Assistive Mobility Devices, including electric scooter riders, “have the same rights and duties as prescribed for pedestrians”
+In Atlanta, electric scooters are considered Electric Personal Assistive Mobility Devices, meaning they can be used on sidewalks and highways where the speed limit is 35 miles per hour or in the bike lane.
+The law also specifies that users of Electric Personal Assistive Mobility Devices, including electric scooter riders, “have the same rights and duties as prescribed for pedestrians.”

 Believe all of you are interested in owning an electric scooter!
 When your expected scooter is coming, I guess you can’t wait to hit the trail with the scooter.
-Before you go, we suggest you wearing items as follows and bearing the rules in mind to allow you a safe ride in enjoying our Varla Off-road scooter.
+Before you go, we suggest you wear items as follows and bear the rules to allow you a safe ride while enjoying our Varla Off-road scooter.

 Wear a helmet!

 In most areas, electric scooters have the same rules as electric bicycles or motorcycles.
-We research the rules of different states and get these information:
+We researched the rules of different states and got this information:

 |State||Age||Helmet or not||Max speed|